rohit04apr/tw-microservice/README.md

 - Run `cd code-build`
 - Replace `{dockerhub-username}` to your docker hub user name in docker-compose.yaml file.
 - Run `make image` -> This will build the code and create the image locally
-- Rush all the four images to the docker hub. like `docker push {dockerhub-username}/tw-frontend:v2`.
+- Push all the four images to the docker hub. like `docker push {dockerhub-username}/tw-frontend:v2`.
 - Run `cd ..`
 - Set the required variables for terraform mentioned in the Input section.
 - Run `terraform init`